 |0-16, 17(E)||None or|

-When the Tam Valley DRS1 or QSI Gwire lose valid RF signal, they output random pulses.
+When the Tam Valley DRS1 or QSI Gwire lose a valid RF signal, they output random pulses.
 I have discussed the pros and cons of this in another post.

-On the other hand, the Airwire CONVRTR outputs constant-level DC when it loses valid RF signal, or more correctly, when it doesn’t receive enough DCC “IDLE” packets.
+On the other hand, the Airwire CONVRTR outputs constant-level DC when it loses a valid RF signal, or more correctly, when it doesn’t receive enough DCC “IDLE” packets.
 Again, as discussed in another post, the DCC decoder may halt the locomotive dead in its tracks when it receives this constant-level DC, which may or may not be what the user wants.